mlauke/smartswitch/README.md

 ## TODO
 - software
   - FE update config data if stale
+  - fix: flicker if bat is loading, min capacity is reached (e.g. 0 => 25%) and switch is enabled (hysterese)
   - battery system data update every day or from time to time
   - feat: skip updateSwitch if not set to Auto
   - feat: wait or delay on reset/restart requests, make sure response is send